jayadamsmorgan/LTF/docs/HOOKS.md

 --- @field keywords test_keyword_t[]
 ```

-## `context.test`

-`context.test` is always a last started test, i.e. it is updated every `test_started` hook and is nil on `test_run_started`
+> `context.test` is always a last started test, i.e. it is updated every `test_started` hook and is nil on `test_run_started`

-### Keywords

-`context.test.keywords` is essentially structured “call stack” / step information for the test: nested keywords with start/finish times and source locations.
+> `context.test.keywords` is essentially structured “call stack” / step information for the test: nested keywords with start/finish times and source locations.
 This is useful for building custom summaries or debugging timelines.

 ## Example